ThuDo1996/movieRecSys/README.md

 - End-to-end data pipeline from ingestion to modeling
 - Integrated SQL and Python for scalable analytics
-- Compared performance of NCF and GNN in terms of recommendation accuracy
+- Built recommendation models based on graph neural network

 ---